 Ancient Persians were also known for their metalwork.
 In the 1870s, smugglers discovered gold and silver artifacts among ruins near the Oxus River in present-day Tajikistan.

-The artifacts included a small golden chariot, coins, and bracelets decorated in a griffon motif.
+The artifacts included a small golden chariot, coins and bracelets decorated in a griffon motif.
 (The griffon is a mythical creature with the wings and head of an eagle and the body of a lion, and a symbol of the Persian capital of Persepolis.)

 British diplomats and members of the military serving in Pakistan brought roughly 180 of these gold and silver pieces—known as the Oxus Treasure—to London where they are now housed at the British Museum.

 The history of carpet weaving in Persia dates back to the nomadic tribes.
 The ancient Greeks prized the artistry of these hand-woven rugs—famous for their elaborate design and bright colors.
 Today, most Persian rugs are made of wool, silk, and cotton.

 The ancient Persian capital city of Persepolis, situated in southern Iran, ranks among the world’s greatest archeological sites.
 It was named a UNESCO World Heritage Site in 1979.